ALD-ALLY

 The ALD-ALLY Conference will empower attendees with practical knowledge and strategies by ensuring that they can:

-Purdue University College of Pharmacy designates this live activity for a maximum of 7.25 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The National Commission on Certification of Physician Assistant (NCCPA) states that AMA PRA Category 1 Credit™ are acceptable for continuing medical education requirements for recertification for PAs.
+Amedco LLC designates this live activity for a maximum of TBD AMA PRA Category 1 Credit™.
+PAs should claim only the credit commensurate with the extent of their participation in the activity.